 Concorde was a supersonic passenger airliner designed and produced as a joint venture between BAC (England) and Sud Aviation (France).
 20 aircraft were built in France and the United Kingdom, 6 of which were used as prototype and development aircraft.

 Concorde was retired from service in 2003 and no longer flies.
 Most remaining Concorde aircraft are now on public display.

-There now follows a table of the various locations where models of Concorde can be found.
+There now follows a table of the various locations where all existing models of Concorde can be found.
 Most of these locations are in France, the UK and the USA.
 You can download the KMZ file that can be opened in Google Earth.
-Some of the locations have concorde displayed outdoors, but others house Concorde inside hangers, therefore it is not as easy to spot using a satellite photograph.
+Some of the locations have Concorde displayed outdoors, but others house Concorde inside hangars, therefore it is not as easy to spot using a satellite photograph.